A EURACTIV – GIGAEurope Digital Debate

 SUPPORTING SMEs POST-PANDEMIC

-Join us for the third EURACTIV-GIGAEurope Digital Debate Series.
-Policy makers, civil society organisations, and industry experts will discuss how to ensure post-pandemic economic resilience among small and medium enterprises.
+During the third EURACTIV-GIGAEurope Digital Debate Series event, on 1 February, policy makers, civil society organisations, and industry experts discussed how to ensure post-pandemic economic resilience among small and medium enterprises.

 - Outi Slotboom – Director, Strategy & Economic Analysis, DG GROW, European Commission